pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/submit-software-for-review.md

 - Include a brief paragraph describing what your package does:

-## Community Partnerships
-We partner with communities to support peer review with an additional layer of checks that satisfy community requirements.
-If your package fits into an existing community please check below:

-- [ ] [Pangeo][pangeoWebsite]
-	- [ ] My package adheres to the [Pangeo standards listed in the pyOpenSci peer review guidebook][PangeoCollaboration]

 ## Scope
-- Please indicate which [category or categories][PackageCategories] this package falls under:
+- Please indicate which [category or categories][PackageCategories] this package falls under (If you are unsure of which category you fit, we suggest you make a pre-submission inquiry):

 	- [ ] Data retrieval
 	- [ ] Data extraction
-	- [ ] Data munging
+	- [ ] Data processing/munging
 	- [ ] Data deposition
+	- [ ] Data validation and testing
+	- [ ] Data visualization **
+	- [ ] Workflow automation
+	- [ ] Citation management and bibliometrics
+	- [ ] Scientific software wrappers
-	- [ ] Reproducibility
+	- [ ] Database interoperability

+Domain Specific & Community Partnerships

 	- [ ] Geospatial
 	- [ ] Education
+	- [ ] Pangeo

+## Community Partnerships
+If your package is associated with an existing community please check below:
-	- [ ] Data visualization*
+- [ ] [Pangeo][pangeoWebsite]
+	- [ ] My package adheres to the [Pangeo standards listed in the pyOpenSci peer review guidebook][PangeoCollaboration]

-> *Please fill out a pre-submission inquiry before submitting a data visualization package.
-For more info, see [notes on categories][NotesOnCategories] of our guidebook.*
+> ** Please fill out a pre-submission inquiry before submitting a data visualization package.*

 - **For all submissions**, explain how the and why the package falls under the categories you indicated above.
 In your explanation, please address the following points (briefly, 1-2 sentences for each):